Affiliate links on Android Authority may earn us a commission. Learn more.

 Do you need good microphone quality?

 With more and more of us working from home, microphone quality is increasingly important.
 For professional microphone quality, you’ll need a dedicated microphone.
-Fortunately, most of these open ear headphones have serviceable mics that will get you through a quick call.
+Fortunately, most open ear headphones have serviceable mics to get you through a quick call.

 Open ear headphones are great for listeners who want to hear everything going on around them while listening to music.
 Since they don’t seal off your ear canals, there’s virtually no risk of an ear infection when wearing open ear headphones compared to standard earbuds.
 That said, we still recommend listeners clean their open ear headphones regularly as skin oils can still build up on the earbuds.

 Yes, bone conduction headphones are safe, though be sure to follow best practices when using headphones and keep the volume to a low, comfortable level.

 At times, yes, anyone nearby may be able to hear what your listening to with open ear headphones.
 At the very least, someone next to you will know that you’re listening to something, even if they can’t make out the specifics.